gvwilson/thirdbit/_posts/2021/2021-11-15-setting-up-a-new-project.md

 Later: things people have suggested that we didn't include:

 - a list of supported platforms (FlavorOfLinux, OS X Version, etc.)
-- a list of supported python versions
+- a list of supported Python versions
 - instructions for setting up, say, virtualenv, to make sure users are all on the same Python version
 </em>